-The first item of business for consideration at the Meeting is to receive and consider the audited consolidated financial statements of the Company for the year ended 31 December 2020, together with the auditor's report therein.
+The first item of business for consideration at the Meeting is to receive and consider the audited consolidated financial statements of the Company for the year ended 31 December 2021, together with the auditor's report therein.

-The consolidated financial statements, together with the auditor's report, as well as the Company's Management Discussion and Analysis (MD&A) for the year ended 31 December 2020 are filed on www.sedar.com and are available upon request.
+The consolidated financial statements, together with the auditor's report, as well as the Company's Management Discussion and Analysis (MD&A) for the year ended 31 December 2021 are filed on www.sedar.com and are available upon request.

-Resolution 1 - Election and Re-election of Directors
+Resolution 1 - Election of Directors

 The Board of Directors of the Company for the ensuing year will be comprised of seven (7) directors.
-In accordance with the current Articles of the Company, all seven (7) directors of the Company shall be elected or re-elected at each annual general meeting of Shareholders with each director elected holding office until the next annual general meeting or until his or her office is vacated in accordance with the Articles of the Company.
+In accordance with the current Articles of the Company, all seven (7) directors of the Company shall be elected at each annual general meeting of Shareholders with each director elected holding office until the next annual general meeting or until his or her office is vacated in accordance with the Articles of the Company.

-The persons named in the following table are proposed nominees for election or re-election as a director at the Meeting:
+The persons named in the following table are proposed nominees for election as a director at the Meeting: